Easy Fall Off the Bone Oven-Baked Ribs

 Adam and Joanne's Tips

-• Removing the Membrane: Place the ribs meat-side-down on a cutting board.
+• Removing the membrane: Place the ribs meat-side-down on a cutting board.
 Locate the thin membrane covering the rack.
 This membrane can be tough when cooked.
 To remove, use a knife to gently slide under the membrane then using your fingers, pull the membrane away from the bones.
 If slippery or difficult to remove, use a kitchen towel to take hold of it and pull.Removing the Membrane

 • Nutrition facts: The nutrition facts provided below are estimates.
 We have used the USDA database to calculate approximate values.
 We assumed 4 servings.
 The information below does include the barbecue sauce and 1 teaspoon of salt.